jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 For ease of implementation, any value with the highest bit set is considered negative.
 This means half of all the numbers you can represent are negative.
 The remaining half are all postive numbers AND zero.
 Therefore in 2's complement there are more _negative_ numbers than there are positive.
 This means that the lowest negative number is -2 147 483 648 (hex 0x8000 0000) has no positive counterpart.

-# Negating numbers in 2's complement
+# Negating -2 147 483 648 in 2's complement
 If we want to negate the 32 bit number -2 147 483 648, we immediately run into a problem: +2 147 483 648 does not exist as a signed 32 bit int.
 A number that does exist is +2 147 483 647, represented as 0x7FFF FFFF.
-Negating -2 147 483 648 will produce a number one higher, so 0x8000 0000.
-That is the SAME VALUE as is used for -2 147 483 648!
+A sensible candiate for +2 147 483 648 would then be 0x8000 0000.
+That is the SAME VALUE as is used for -2 147 483 648.
+And that my friend, is the answer. abs(-2 147 483 648) returns -2 147 483 648.

-How can this be?
-Well the simplest explanation is 0x8000 0000 is both 2 147 483 648 steps away from zero if you count forward, and it is also 2 147 483 648 steps away if you count backward (with overflow).
+## The why and the how

-## The bitflip trick
+Whi is this?
+Perhaps the simplest explanation is 0x8000 0000 is both 2 147 483 648 steps away from zero if you count forward, and it is also 2 147 483 648 steps away if you count backward (with overflow).
+Of course your processor does something more efficient than counting, but to me the "counting" argument makes intuitive sense.
-When you ask your processor to negate a number, it is not counting steps.
-That would be inefficient.
-The "trick" is take the binary digits, flip all of them, and then add 1.
-Try it for 0: flipping all bits produces 0xFFFF FFFF.
-Now add 1.
-This will overflow to 0.
-This works because "Flipping all the bits" is the same as subtracting your number from 0xFFFF FFFF, which we know is -1.
+But how does your processor do when  you ask it to negate a number?
+The "trick" is take the bits (ones and zeroes), invert all of them, and then add 1.
+It is easy to see that if you apply this to 0, you get 0 back.
+This works because "inverting all the bits" is the same as subtracting your number from 0xFFFF FFFF, which we know is -1.

-It will also behave as discussed for -2 147 483 648.
-That is represented by 0x8000 0000.
+Now take -2 147 483 648, represented by 0x8000 0000.
 Flip all the bits to get 0x7FFF FFFF.
-Add 1, and you get 0x8000 0000.
+Add 1, and you get 0x8000 0000 again.

 ## A somewhat mathematical argument
-There is one more argument to make why there is no other way for this to work.
+If this explanation annoys you, there is one more reason why there is no other way for this to work.
-A property of negation is "double negate is a noop": negating a number twice produces again that number.
+A property of negation is "double negate is a no-op": negating a number twice produces again that number.
 With that property in mind, let's review all our numbers.
 0 negates to itself.The numbers +1 to +2 147 483 647 that negate to -1 to -2 147 483 647 **and vice versa**.
 So they also have that property.

 Lastly, we have -2 147 483 648.
 If we negate it, what can it become?
  - Certainly not 0.
 Then it it would not negate back to itself.
  - Nor any of the other "normal" nonzero numbers, because they negate to their counterparts.
- - Then the only option is that negating will produce itself.
+ - Then the only option is that negating it will produce itself.
 Any other outcome would invalidate "double negate is a no-op".

 # How do programming languages deal with this?
-So we agree that integer hardware has this edge case that causes abs(x) can become negative for MIN_INT.
+So we agree 2's complement hardware has this edge case that causes abs(MIN_INT) to return MIN_INT.

 Now I got a bit curious.
 I never gave this much thought before, but now that I have, I was worried about compilers.
-I know compilers will reason about your code.
+I know compilers try to reason about your code.
 If you write y = abs(x), I might falsely assume that y is now always positive.

-But the compiler will not assume that, right?
+But the compiler should not make that assumption, right?

-So I godbolted the following C++ code:
+The best thing is to check.
+I tried Compiler Explorer with the following C++ code:

     void Foo(int i)
     {